briancappello/sqlalchemy-unchained/README.md

     @staticmethod
     def validate_email(value):
-        if '@' not in value:
-            raise db.ValidationError('Invalid email address')
+        if '@' not in value:  # not how you should actually verify email addresses raise db.ValidationError('Invalid email address')
 ```

-Validation methods defined on model classes must follow a specific naming convention: either `validate_<column_name>` or `validates_<column_name>` will be picked up.
+Validation methods defined on model classes must follow a specific naming convention: either `validate_<column_name>` or `validates_<column_name>` will work.
 Just like when implementing `__call__` on [BaseValidator](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#basevalidator), model validation methods should raise [ValidationError](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#validationerror) if their validation fails.

 Validation happens automatically whenever your create or update a model instance.
 If any of the validators fail, [ValidationErrors](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#validationerrors) will be raised.